GlueDigital/universal-scripts/docs/store.md

 There are some actions that get dispatched during various stages of the render process, which can be used on your reducers:

+- On the server:
   - `REQUEST_INIT`: Dispatched before starting rendering.
 Contains info about the request being rendered.
   - `CLEANUP`: Dispatched after render, but before serializing the store.
 Allows cleaning up any info that should not be serialized and sent to the client.
+- On the client
+  - `CLIENT_INIT`: Dispatched after store init, but before render.
+Allows middlewares to update the store before the first client render.

 You can import their action types like this: